 To transform the criminal justice system women impacted by incarceration must organize.
 Our Healing to Advocacy Model brings women who are enduring a loved one’s incarceration alone into a loving and powerful membership body.
 From there, women lead: taking on campaigns, providing peer-to-peer support, participating in actions, and partnering with a national community of activists and advocates to build a more compassionate and just society.

-From individual engagement, to group participation, to a network of women leaders – our model will bring together hundreds of thousands of women to break isolation, increase resources to families, and confront mass incarceration’s harm as a unified, loving, and powerful group.
-Learn more about our work and campaigns.
+From individual engagement, to group participation, to a network of women leaders, our model will bring together hundreds of thousands of women to break isolation, increase resources to families, and confront mass incarceration’s harm as a unified, loving, and powerful group.